Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_idct_optimization.md

     exit
     ```

-1. Here are the output of the above comamnd
+1. Here is the output of the above comamnd
    ```
    CPU Time:        2.38773 s
    CPU Throughput:  214.43 MB/s